The Best Tiny Desk Concerts Of 2018

 Barbara Hannigan

-Bob Boilen's desk may be Tiny — that's pretty much canon at this point — but it's big enough, figuratively speaking, to hold the Mothership and harpsichords and brass bands and the freaking Wu-Tang Clan (see below).
+Bob Boilen's desk may be Tiny — that's pretty much canon at this point — but it's big enough, figuratively speaking, to hold the Mothership and harpsichords and brass bands and the freaking Wu-Tang Clan.
 So what's a little German art song to flesh out the catalog?
 Accompanied by pianist Reinbert de Leeuw, soprano Barbara Hannigan lends her rich, dreamy, intensely emotional vocals to pieces by Arnold Schoenberg, Alma Mahler and others.

 August Greene